olljanat/MonitoringAgentMaintenanceTool/README.md

 * GRANT EXECUTE ON p_MaintenanceModeStop TO SCOMagentMaintenanceToolUser
 * GRANT EXECUTE ON p_MaintenanceModeUpdate TO SCOMagentMaintenanceToolUser

-You also need give db_reader role for users.
+You also need give db_datareader role for users.

 ## Build
 * Build using Visual Studio 2015 (Express for Windows Desktop is enough)

+##
+* Application will not notice if another user is changed maintenance status.
+* Application will not change maintenance status when end time occurs.

 ## TODO
-* Nothing
+* Fixing known issues.
-** All ideas are welcome.
+* All ideas are welcome.

 ## Screenshots
 ### Debug mode